 Ambulance and Hospitalization

-Colossus gives a higher score for accidents where patients are taken from the scene of the accident in an ambulance and if they were admitted to hospital for an overnight stay.
+Colossus gives a higher score for accidents where patients are taken from the scene of the accident in an ambulance and if they were admitted to the hospital for an overnight stay.
 Your claim will receive a much lower score from Colossus if you did not seek medical attention after your accident.

 There is a hierarchy built into the system based on the treatment you seek.
 Colossus narrowly recognizes chiropractors’ diagnoses — only for sprains, strains, neck and back problems — all other diagnoses are ignored.
 Treatment from a specialist gets a higher score than treatment from a General Practitioner.